 Being physically active uses up extra calories and helps you avoid gaining weight.
 It also helps food to move through your digestive system more quickly, which may help protect against bowel cancer.
 Try our exercise calorie calculator for ideas on how to be more active.

-The majority of bowel cancer cases can be successfully treated if they are found early – that's why it’s important to take part in NHS bowel cancer screening whenever you are invited.
-Visit NHS Choices to find out about bowel cancer screening, symptoms and treatment.
+The majority of bowel cancer cases can be successfully treated if they are found early – that’s why it’s important to take part in NHS bowel cancer screening whenever you are invited.